-Commissioner Scheps said that "Living the Legacy" is the conference theme from the Civil Rights Act of 1964.
+Commissioner Scheps said that "Living the Legacy - Honoring the Past" is the conference theme from the Civil Rights Act of 1964.

 b.
 Discussion on the homeless issue in Austin as per our annual work plan and working with the Women's Commission.